runicscribe/worldbuilding-docs/dae-machina/culture/organizations/religions.md

 ### Ekatlien's Children

-First Era Eaos deity and patron of refugees and migrants During lich-war exodus, and spawned a splinter-religion of her own, which persists to this day.
+Based on a First Era Eaos deity and patron of refugees and migrants During lich-war exodus, and spawned a splinter-religion of her own, which persists to this day.
 Mainly charity, sanctuary, and orphanages, along with funerary rites.